US defense chief: Russia 'uncoiling and poised to strike'

 “They are uncoiling and are now poised to strike,” Austin said Saturday about the readiness of Russia’s troops to attack Ukraine.

-Lithuanian officials voiced concern that Russian President Vladimir Putin's alleged ambitions could expand to the entire region.
+Lithuanian officials voiced concerns that Russian President Vladimir Putin's alleged ambitions could expand to the entire region.

-“They are choosing the way that is based on force.
-We need to send a very clear and unambiguous message that it would be faced by a very clear and swift response” Landsbergis said.
+She scolded Western nations for not taking signals coming from Moscow seriously enough in the past years.
+Moscow annexed Crimea from Ukraine in 2014 and began backing separatist rebels in eastern Ukraine, including the Donbas region, that same year.

+“If the threat from Russia would have been taken seriously by the West, there would have been no Crimea and no Donbas.
+A lot in the future will depend on how strong the Western reaction will be if Russia invades Ukraine,” Simonyte said.
+“Bad peace is better than a good war.
+Diplomacy should be given a chance, but there will be no trust (in Russia) anymore and I do not see how it can be restored."

-The Baltic nations joined NATO on the same day in March 2004, and the alliance operates under the principle that an attack on one member nation is an attack on them all.
+The three Baltic nations — Lithuania, Latvia and Estonia — joined NATO on the same day in March 2004, and the alliance operates under the principle that an attack on one member is an attack on them all.
 Lithuania, a nation of 2.8 million, borders Russian ally Belarus and Russia’s Kaliningrad exclave.

 “I want everyone in Lithuania, Estonia and Latvia to know — and I want President Putin and the Kremlin to know — that the United States of America stands with our allies,” Austin said during the news conference in Vilnius, the Lithuanian capital.

-Austin also met with Lithuanian President Gitanas Nauseda, Prime Minister Ingrida Simonyte and the defense ministers of Latvia and Estonia on his two-day visit to Lithuania.
+Austin also met with Simonyte, Lithuanian President Gitanas Nauseda and the defense ministers of Latvia and Estonia on his two-day visit to Lithuania.

 Nauseda asked Washington for a permanent deployment of a rotating battalion in the Baltics, emphasizing that the situation in Eastern Europe continues to deteriorate.